 Sardinia & Chamonix 2025

 The main purpose of this trip was to go to Jack’s brother’s wedding in Amalfi.
-I got to hang out with all four of his siblings and their SO’s (less so the bride and groom who were pretty busy).
-We then went to Sardinia where we did a little bit of sport climbing and a lot of driving / swimming.
+Afer that we went to Sardinia where we did a little bit of sport climbing and a lot of driving / swimming.
 Finally we stopped in Chamonix for some alpine climbing.
-Not a “rock forward” trip by any means but still a ton of fun!
+The trip was not “mostly rocks” but it was still a ton of fun!

 Whitefish

-Only one day later we were off to Amalfi for Jack's brother's wedding 😵💫 I was so focused on climbing later in the trip that I didn't know what to expect in Amalfi.
+Only one day later (lots of driving!) we were off to Amalfi for Jack's brother's wedding 😵💫 I had been so focused on climbing later in the trip that I didn't know what to expect of Amalfi.
 Safe to say I was blown away.
-Amalfi is smashed up against the cliffs south of Naples; it was first colonized by people fleeing mainland invasions, but its unique position led it to become one of the major maritime republics of the middle ages.
-Like the rest of Italy, it's now a tourist hotbed — and for good reason!
+Smashed up against the cliffs south of Naples, Amalfi became one of the major maritime republics of the middle ages and is now a tourist hotbed — you can see why!Wedding warm-up!
+And a super cool venue!

 Sardinia